sal55/langs/c3notes.md

 I take it that the examples with "\[\[executable\]\]" and so on are written inside C3 source modules?

-I find this part very confusing.
+I find this part confusing too.
 (But then I've never managed to use make files either.)

 ### Importing modules

-The module system I also found a little confusing.
+The module system I also found hard to understand.
 You use example files "file_a.c3" and "file_b.c3", but both start with the line "**module foo;**".

-But now I look further up, and you say that a module can consiste of multile files.
+But now I look further up, and you say that a module can consist of multile files.
 Now it is definitely confusing!

-Also, since the module name, say "foo", is only found inside, not only one file, but possibly half a dozen files, how is the compiler going to find those files?
+Also, since the module name, say "foo", is only found inside, not only one file, but possibly half a dozen files, how is the compiler going to find the files corresponding to module foo, when it sees 'import foo'?
 Does it have to look inside all of them?

 Under Visibility you say: "All files in the same module...".
-Huh?
 You mean all files comprising the same module?

-I'm sorry, but this does look a very poor and hard-to-understand way of implementing modules.
+I'm sorry, but this does look a very poor way of implementing modules.

 (M has a simpler module system.
 Each source file comprises a module, with the same name as the file (module names must be valid identifiers so that imposes a restriction).